Classroom Language

 6

-Complete the short dialogues with the given words.
+Complete the short dialogues with the given phrases.

 7

 Look at the pictures.
-What can you say in these situations?
+What is happening in these situations?
 Describe each picture using one or several of the following phrases: write down, take notes, take an exam, give a presentation, wait for, learn by heart, pay attention, to hand in.

 Other lessons in this category